yayaq1/quartz/content/notes/lessons-learned.md

 Now I can build things over a weekend that can bring real value and return.
 The pace of development has accelerated beyond what I thought possible just a few years ago.

 This shift has been mind-blowing.
-It's not just about speed—it's about the ability to iterate quickly, test ideas rapidly, and bring solutions to market while they're still relevant.
+It's not just about speed-it's about the ability to iterate quickly, test ideas rapidly, and bring solutions to market while they're still relevant.

 ## The Power of Focused Obsession

 Here's what I've learned about balancing learning and building:

-**Focus on the end goal.** If the end goal is motivating enough—something you really desire—you'll do whatever it takes to execute it.
+**Focus on the end goal.** If the end goal is motivating enough-something you really desire-you'll do whatever it takes to execute it.
 The learning becomes a byproduct of the building, not a separate activity.

 When you're truly passionate about what you're working on, when that passion reaches the point of "madness and craze," you don't struggle with motivation or discipline.
 You just do what needs to be done.